mmuller88/mmblog/content/aws-architect-professional-2019-preparation/index.md

 pruneLength: 50
 ---

 AWS, endlessly services, we are writing the year 2019 the 9th July at 1 pm.
 I finally smashed the AWS Certified Solutions Architect - Professional exam.
-After two failed attempts the last screen on the third try contained the lovely words "Congratulations!
+After two failed attempts the last screen on the third attempt contained the lovely words "Congratulations!
 You have successfully passed ...".
 For a tiny moment I probably was the happiest man on earth.
 The reason why I wrote the post is to helping you to smash that damn hard exam as well!

 # Exam Overview
 The exam is a three hour marathon consisting of 75 questions.
 You can achieve a maximum of 1000 points and you need at least 750 points to pass the exam, which lets you about two - three minutes per question.
 Even more scary are the long questions which can span up do many sentences with a lot of distraction parts in it.
 That is quite a difference to the exams I did before (Developer Associate, DevOps Professional, Architect Associate) which were comparable easy.